Previously: Is a Gap Year Right for Me?

-By Winona Wynn, Chair of English and Humanities, Heritage University
+By Winona Wynn, Professor of Arts and Sciences, Heritage University

 Gathering relevant information about potential graduate programs requires patience and persistence.
 This article guides you through the process of researching potential programs and their scholars.